 - Your site can get into a world of hurt if your content is considered spammy by search engines.

 - Content needs to be able to reach the right people in the right channels at the right moment.

-For all these reasons and more, Web content strategy and quality content development is a craft, and brings together multiple skills for an end product that represents your brand and makes a connection with your audience.
+For all these reasons and more, digital content strategy and quality content development is a craft, and brings together multiple skills for an end product that represents your brand and makes a connection with your audience.

 Just one more way to remain relevant as your business — and its competition — continues to grow.
-And that’s why content is will always be king.
+And that’s why content is and will always be king.